brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding in the "apply_thresholds" function, and combining channels in "combine_channels" - both located in cell 1.
 Several cells also contain demonstrations of how these functions work.
 Specifically I do
-- a sobel threshold on the x gradient
+- a sobel threshold on the x gradient.
-- separate out H, L, S
+- separate out H, L, S.
 - apply thresholds to L and S.
 - combine the images into a binary image.
 Here's an example of my output for this step.